m-lopez-f/laravel-prestashop-webservice/README.md

 Laravel Prestashop Web Service
 ========

-Laravel 5 wrapper for Prestashop Web Service Library This a fork of https://github.com/Silentscripter/laravel-prestashop-webservice
+Laravel 5 wrapper for Prestashop Web Service Library, in this library it's possible that reponse of Prestashop web service containt json
+This a fork of https://github.com/Silentscripter/laravel-prestashop-webservice
 Author: https://github.com/Silentscripter